easybuilders/easybuild/docs/Including_additional_Python_modules.rst

 Python search path (e.g., the one that are part of the EasyBuild installation you are using).
 This may be useful when testing modifications to particular components of EasyBuild, for example easyblocks.

-.. note:: We recommend to only override existing components when testing.
-Upcoming EasyBuild versions may include
+.. note:: It is recommended to only override existing components during testing.
+Future EasyBuild versions may include
           important updates like bug fixes, which may be missed if customised implementations of components were put in place.